Supplier Diversity & Inclusion

 - Explore diverse supplier certifications with the certifying organizations listed above.

-- Kroger utilizes RangeMe, a third-party platform that helps manage new product submissions.
-Click here to learn more about the platform and register as a potential vendor.
-Then, please email your company’s capability statement to email@example.com.
+- If you are not a current Kroger supplier you may click here to begin the qualification process in Kroger’s vendor management system, Supplier Hub.
+Then, please email your company’s capability statement to firstname.lastname@example.org.
 Note: This process does not guarantee a contract with Kroger’s family of companies.